yiransheng/hn-activities-in-bq/README.md

 ### Challenges in Implementation

 The most difficult part was to get `dist/index.js` fit under `webtask`'s file size limit (12280 bytes).
-I had a misconception about webtask, I thought any external npm dependencies has be inlined and bundled into a single file if they are not provided by webtask.
+I had a misconception about webtask, I thought any external npm dependencies has to be inlined and bundled into a single file if they are not provided by webtask.

 Official BigQuery client `@google-cloud/bigquery` has an enormous file size when bundled making it infeasible to use.
 I had to create a custom BigQuery client implementation (supporting only a single api I needed `table.insertAll`).
 Underlying authorization process (OAuth handshake and requesting correct google cloud scopes) is handled by `google-service-account` npm package - which depends on `gtoken`.

-Unfortunately, when inlined, `gtoken` is still to big for `webtask`'s task - due to one of its dependencies `google-p12-pem`.
+Unfortunately, when inlined, `gtoken` is still to big for `webtask`'s taste - due to one of its dependencies `google-p12-pem`.
 To support full google clould api auth, `gtoken` needs to work with legacy p12 key.
 However, for my use case (using Google Service Account JSON key), this functionality is not needed.
 I finally solved this problem by using `rollup-plugin-alias`, and alias the `google-p12-pem` package to an empty module.